CDRT/mk_docs/docs/ref/dash/index.md

 	| Master Bus Reset | 10 | Immediate Warm Reset | Perform hardware reset on the system. |

 ### Power Operation on a Single System
-:

 1. Right click on the specific system on which the power operation is to be performed.
 2. Select **Power** from the menu.
 You will get the Power screen.
 3. The **Power Screen** will show:
     - The system name against which you are going to perform the power operation,
     - The current power state of the system.
-	- The list of power states which the system can accept from its current state is shown in the &#39;select power state to apply&#39; drop down list.
+    - The list of power states which the system can accept from its current state is shown in the `select power state to apply` drop down list.
 4. To start the transition of the system to the new power state, click **Apply**.
 5. The result of the operation will be displayed.
 Click **Finish** to close the Power window.

 ![ Power operation on single system](https://cdrt.github.io/mk_docs/img/dash/10-dash.png)